simbo1984/Ducket/README.md

 The markdown file can be of any name but needs to comply to a few requirements:

 - The heading syntax (`#, ##, ###, ...`) is used to define a folder (and thus, its level).
 In example, one hashtag is the equivalent of a folder on level one.
 - The link syntax (`[title](https://www.example.com)`) is used to define a link.
-Its level matches the first available preceding header
+Its level matches the first available preceding header.
+Any non-whitespace character after the closing parenthesis is ignored.
 - The file must be clean of anything else or it won't work.

 Here's an example :